 Since 1989, following Chinese military action to suppress demonstrations in Beijing, the UK has observed an embargo on trade in certain military items with mainland China.
-On 20th July 2020 this embargo was extended to Hong Kong.

 Partial arms embargo